Edison1847/Decision-tree-simple-tutorial/README.md

 # Decision-tree-simple-tutorial
 This repository contains a simple tutorial for beginners on implementing a decision tree classifier to predict heart disease using a well-known dataset.
+You can directly access the colab file directly fom the DT.ipynb file

 **The project covers the following key aspects:**